meltano/meltano/docs/src/README.md

 ::: slot meltano-init

-## The Meltano project: your single source of truth
+## Your Meltano project: a single source of truth

 <!-- The following is reproduced from docs/src/project.md -->

-At the core of the Meltano experience is the Meltano project, which represents the single source of truth regarding your ELT pipelines: how data should be [integrated](/#integration) and [transformed](/#transformation), how the pipelines should be [orchestrated](/#orchestration),
+At the core of the Meltano experience is your Meltano project, which represents the single source of truth regarding your ELT pipelines: how data should be [integrated](/#integration) and [transformed](/#transformation), how the pipelines should be [orchestrated](/#orchestration),